Skip to main content

 1. Check that your provider credentials are correct in .env.local

-2. Ensure you’re using the correct provider name ("privy", "dynamic", or "para")
+2. Ensure you’re using the correct provider name ("privy" or "dynamic")

 3. Check the browser console for any error messages